CaffeinatedRat/WebSocketServices/README.md

 #### 1.1.9

 * Fixed an issue with the hour being incorrectly calculated for the offlineplayers, who, and whitelist services.
+* Added a listener for player logins to maintain a session time since the server does not do this already.

 #### 1.1.8